beejjorgensen/bgc/src/bgc_part_3400_threads.md

 * While the condition is not met (i.e. while the shared array doesn't yet have 5 numbers in it), the child thread sleeps by waiting on the condition variable.
-When it waits, it unlocks the mutex.
+When it waits, it implicitly unlocks the mutex.

 * Once the main thread signals the child thread to wake up, it wakes up to do the work and gets the mutex lock back.